Astronomy Tools Action Set Review

 Enhance DSO and Reduce Stars

 This is, hands-down, my favorite action of the bunch.
 Depending on the speed of your computer and the size of your image, this one can take a little while.
-The best way to showcase the power of this action in use is with a before and after photo:
+The best way to showcase the power of this action in use is with a before-and-after photo:

 The Milky Way towards the constellation Cygnus.